Tresquel/Tresquel/README.md

 # Hello!
 Hi there, my name is Stasiu!

-I primarily work with Rust, Lua and NextJS, and I also have experience with Python, C#, Unity and Godot.
+I primarily work in Rust, Lua and NextJS, but I also have experience with Python, C#, Unity and Godot.

 Check out my website to see my projects and more: [stachu.me](https://stachu.me)